Partner-led cybersecurity & AI governance

 Third-party AI due diligence

-Procurement controls for procured models, datasets, and AI-enabled SaaS tools
+Procurement controls for models, datasets, and AI-enabled SaaS tools

 ISO 42001 §8.6 · NIS2 supply chain